 Genre painting typically illustrates scenes of everyday life, with ordinary people engaged in routine activities.
 They can be intensely realistic, entirely imagined, or heavily romanticized by the artist.

-The style first appeared in Holland in 17th century art when it was common to show peasants at work or having fun (typically while drinking in bars).
+The style first appeared in Holland in 17th century art when showing peasants at work or having fun, typically while drinking in bars, was typical.
 William Hogarth popularized the style in Britain with several narrative artworks.
 A Rake's Progress is one of the most famous Hogarth series.

-Genre painting also saw a resurgence in the Victorian era.
-Charles West Cope's and Harold Knight's emotional works (often featuring sentimental, family settings) particularly represent this period.
-In Italy, Angiolo Tommasi painted beautifully colorful paintings of peasant life and moving scenes of emigration and poverty.
+Genre painting also saw a resurgence in the Victorian paintings.
+Oil paintings by Charles West Cope and Harold Knight are emotional artworks that often feature sentimental family scenes.
+In Italy, Angiolo Tommasi painted beautifully colorful paintings of peasant life and moving portrayals of emigration and poverty.

 This later generation of Genre painters tried to capture the energy and transience of modern industrial life in Europe's main cities.
 Gradually, this developed into Impressionist oil paintings and Post-Impressionist styles.
-Pierre-Auguste Renoir and Edouard Manet's sparkling street scenes and café interiors exemplify these trends.
+Famous paintings by Pierre-Auguste Renoir and Edouard Manet exemplify this trend with their sparkling street scenes and cafe interiors.

-It is important to remember that the term "genre" can also apply to various hierarchies of painting.
-Examples of "genres" of art include history paintings, portraits, landscapes, and still life oil paintings.
+It is important to remember that the term "genre" can also apply to various hierarchies of oil painting.
+Examples of "genres" of art include history paintings, portraits, landscapes, and Still Life oil paintings.

-Genre is a French word that means "variety" or "kind".
-From the late eighteenth century onwards, French writers described artworks depicting everyday life as "genre painting".
+Genre is a French word that means "variety" or "kind."
+From the late 18th century onwards, French writers described artworks depicting everyday life as genre painting.

-This style differed from History painting, which also featured rural scenes and working environments.
+This style differed from History painting, featuring rural scenes and working environments.
 While History paintings always included some narrative or moralizing elements, Genre paintings showed simple everyday scenes without necessarily having an additional moral message.

 The four "highest" genres of painting are: